 To miss out on Disney’s The Lion King is to miss out on a West End experience of a lifetime, one that has captivated London audiences since 1999.

 Nick Afoa takes on the role of Simba, with Janique Charles as Nala.
 Joining them are Brown Lindiwe Mkhize as the iconic Rafiki, Shaun Escoffery and George Asprey as Mufasa and Scar respectively, Gary Jordan as Zazu and Richard Frame and Keith Bookman as Timon and Pumbaa.
-A company of 48 of the West End's most talented artists bring this masterpiece to life.

 A lion cub named Simba is born to King Mufasa and Queen Sarabi, the royal family of the Pride Lands.
 News of Simba’s birth thrills the animal kingdom, but there is one who is displeased: Scar, Simba’s uncle, who is jealous that his nephew will inherit the throne.